IBM/Developer-Playground/didact/Readme-heremaps--geocoding-and-search-api-v7.md

              Geocoding and Search
           </div>
           <div class="subheading">
-            Create location-based applications with the HERE Geocoding and Search API
+            Create location-based applications with the HERE Geocoding and Search API.
           </div>
       </div>
       </div>